Skip to content

 Your charting will never be the same.
 OSC is full of high-yield MEDICOLEGAL NUGGETS and advises you on what to chart, and when to chart it.
 Your clinical documentation will improve.
 Your patient outcomes will improve.
 And, your foundation for medicolegal defense will be enhanced.

 Learn suturing through the A.C.E.
 F.A.S.T.
 Closure® method.
-Developed by Patton Graham, NP-C, the A.C.E.
+The A.C.E.
 F.A.S.T.
 Closure® method will help you ace your closures every time.
 This method-approach to wound closure will surprise you at how easy it is to both remember and implement.

 • When and When Not to Close